Cashing Out Your Junk: Garage Sale Tips For Success

 Presentation & Display Tips

-• Set everything up on tables so people don’t have to bend and dig through boxes, have kids toys and stuffed animals in boxes or laid out on a blanket on the grass, easier for the kids to dig through (keep the kids section away from the breakables area).
+- Set everything up on tables so people don’t have to bend and dig through boxes, and have kids’ toys and stuffed animals in boxes or laid out on a blanket on the grass, making it easier for the kids to dig through (keep the kids’ section away from the breakables area).

-• If you can’t beg, borrow or steal enough sturdy tables, lay things out individually on clean blankets or sheets.
-Don’t bury things in boxes, the more things that are displayed, the easier it is for someone to spot them and buy them.
+- If you can’t beg, borrow, or steal enough sturdy tables, lay things out individually on clean blankets or sheets.
+Avoid burying “the good stuff” in boxes; the more items that are displayed, the easier it is for someone to spot them and buy them.

 Staffing Needs